koshi-lmd/hyperboloid_gplvm/README.md

 # Note
 - Our code does not depend on the GPU usage.
-- We include the datasets used in our paper (datasets/).
-The results will be reproduced using 'demo.ipynb'.
+- We include the datasets used in our paper (dataset/).
+The results exhibited in our paper will be reproduced using 'demo.ipynb'.
 - In the 'demo.ipynb', we partially used the original implementation of the [PoincareMaps](https://github.com/facebookresearch/PoincareMaps), [RoWN](https://github.com/ml-postech/RoWN), and [GPy library](https://gpy.readthedocs.io/en/deploy/).
 We appreciate their contributions.